He walks!

 Albert walking.
 A bit wobbly...

-It was quite an experience to see him take control of the balance and how he was filled with confidence as he went along.
+It was an incredible experience to watch him gain control of his balance and see the confidence grow as he moved along.

 Albert walking.
 Now with confidence